Scathrules/Temperature-Converter/README.md

 # Temperature-Converter
-A small application for converting temperatures
+A small application for converting temperatures.
+Converts a given temperature to Fahrenheit, Celsius, or Kelvins.